 a.
-Use this information to compare the texting habits of adults and teens.
+Use this information to compare the family sizes of those who own their own home and those who don't.
 (3 points)

 b.
 Explain why breaking up the numerical categories in this fashion could be considered misleading, especially when making a graph.
 (3 points)